Stormbreaker (film): Plot

-Alex Rider is a 14-year-old schoolboy who lives with his uncle Ian and their housekeeper Jack Starbright.
+Alex Rider is a 14-year-old orphan who lives with his uncle Ian and their housekeeper Jack Starbright.
 Ian is supposedly a bank manager and is, much to Alex's regret, often away from home.
-One day, Alex is told that his uncle has died in a car crash, but quickly discovers that his uncle was actually a spy working for MI6 and was murdered.
+One day, Alex is told that Ian has died in a car crash, but quickly discovers that his uncle was actually a spy working for MI6 and was murdered.

-He is then recruited by his uncle's former employers, Alan Blunt and Mrs. Jones of the Special Operations Division of MI6, who explains to Alex that his uncle has been training him as a spy.
+He is then recruited by Ian’s former employers, Alan Blunt and Mrs. Jones of the Special Operations Division of MI6, who explains to Alex that Ian has been training him as a spy.
 Alex initially refuses to cooperate but agrees when they threaten to block renewal of Jack's visa and have her deported.
 Alex is then sent to a military training camp in the Brecon Beacons, the home of the British Special Air Service.
 At first, his fellow trainees look down on him because of his age, but he soon gains their respect with skills learned from his unwitting training.

 He sets off on his first mission, aided by gadgets from Smithers.
-Billionaire Darrius Sayle is donating free high-powered computer systems code named Stormbreaker to every school in the United Kingdom.
+Billionaire Darrius Sayle is donating free high-powered computer systems code named Stormbreaker to every school in England.
 MI6 is suspicious of his seemingly generous plans and sends Alex undercover as a competition winner to investigate.
 There, he meets Sayle himself and his two accomplices, Mr. Grin and Nadia Vole, and is shown the Stormbreaker computer in action.
-Later, while Alex is having dinner with Sayle, the suspicious Vole steals Alex's phone and tracks the SIM card to his house in Chelsea.
+Later, while Alex is having dinner with Sayle, Vole steals his phone and tracks the SIM card to his home in Chelsea.
 She goes there and finds Alex's true identity; while there, she is disturbed by and consequently fights Jack.
 Despite being outclassed, Jack wins with the help of a blowfish, leaving Nadia to flee the scene.
 That night, Alex sneaks out of his bedroom window to observe a midnight delivery of mysterious containers to Sayle's lair.